Difficulty

 Turn Off the Electricity

-- Open your breaker panel and turn off the power to the outlet you'll use to draw power.
+- Open your breaker panel and turn off the power to the outlet you'll use before wiring an outlet.

-- Use a voltage tester to check if power is off at the outlet.
+- Use a voltage tester to check if power is off when wiring an electrical outlet.
 Always be sure to test the meter on a live circuit before you check to make sure the circuit that you'll be using has no power.

 Mark for the Electrical Box